enplotz/mensa_ukon/README.md

 [![Build Status](https://travis-ci.org/enplotz/mensa_ukon.svg?branch=master)](https://travis-ci.org/enplotz/mensa_ukon)

-Inofficial library to access the canteen plan of the Uni Konstanz.
+Inofficial library to access the canteen plan of the Uni Konstanz (and all other SZ canteens).
 Currently, it uses the endpoint that was used for the old canteen website, sooo beware of breaking functionality.

 ## ⚙ Install

 The library depends on a couple of packages and is only tested with Python 3 (as I have no time for Python 2 stuff).
 For convenience the requirements are stored in a pip `requirements.txt` and parsed by the setuptools script.
+So even a call with `python3 setup.py [...]` should install all dependencies.

 ```bash
 python3 setup.py install